tchajed/sys-verif-fa25/docs/notes/resource-algebra.md

 A _model_ of the logic is an interpretation or definition for the propositions and syntax where the rules can be proven as theorems.
 We introduced separation logic alongside a model where propositions are predicates over heaps, and separating conjunction $(P \sep Q)(h)$ holds when $P$ and $Q$ hold over disjoint subsets $h_1$ and $h_2$ of $h$.

-Notice that I said **a model** and not **the model**.
+Notice that I said **a** model and not **the** model.
 The same logic can have more than one model!
 That's exactly what we'll do today.

 As an example, you might be familiar with comes from geometry.
 Euclid's axioms include a parallel postulate: if you have a line and a point not on the line, there is exactly one line parallel to the given line which goes through the given point.
 If you remove that axiom, then there are multiple possible models of Euclid's axioms: Euclidean geometry, hyperbolic geometry, and elliptic geometry.